saucermanlab/Eggertsen_et_al_VirtualScreen/README.md

 Initial setup for the model
 Netflux is required for this model to run.
 Download netflux files from https://github.com/saucermanlab/Netflux

+The included files should be downloaded into the same folder to run effectively as written.
 The figures from the manuscript can be remade using the associated code as listed below:

 Figure 1 - drugAction.m